SuperNEMO-DBD/Falaise/resources/config/snemo/demonstrator/simulation/vertexes/4.1/README.rst

 ============

 This directory  contains the files  needed to describe  several vertex generators as input for  SuperNEMO demonstrator simulation.
+This setup depends on the SuperNEMO  demonstrator's geometry layout (``4.0``) and its variants.

  * Version is : ``4.1``